DanAndreiIoan/Bugs/README.md

 **Steps to reproduce**

 1. Go https://www.fieni.ro/
-2. Scroll down to the bottom of the page.
+2. Scroll down to the bottom of the page
 3. On the search field start type words

 **Expected result**